noahgift/cloud-data-analysis-at-scale/calendar-2022.md

 ### Discussion

+* When are advantages of serverless cloud databases like Google Big Query or AWS Athena for Data Engineering?
+How could incorporate these advantages into one of your project?

 ### Demo

 * Demo one of the exercises in [O'Reilly-Practical MLOps-Chapter 11-Building MLOps Command Line Tools and Microservices](https://learning.oreilly.com/library/view/practical-mlops/9781098103002/ch11.html) by applying to one of your individual projects.